the-turing-way/the-turing-way/book/website/foreword/emergent-strategy.md

 It is written by a community, who are themselves human, ever-changing, beautiful and creative.
 What they can together - will - create is better than anything any one person could imagine.

-This document digs into each principle of Emergent Strategy, a book by [Adrienne Maree brown](https://adriennemareebrown.net) that builds on Obolensky’s definition of _emergence_ as “the way complex systems and patterns arise out of a multiplicity of relatively simple interactions”.
+In this document, I dig into each principle of Emergent Strategy, introduced by [Adrienne Maree brown](https://adriennemareebrown.net), an author of book under the same name.
+She builds on Obolensky’s definition of _emergence_ as “the way complex systems and patterns arise out of a multiplicity of relatively simple interactions”.
-This [blog post by Forte Labs](https://fortelabs.co/blog/emergent-strategy-organizing-for-social-justice) gives a great overview of the principles.
-They aren’t really separable and are lenses on the whole philosophy that brown espouses.

 She says in the introduction to her book:
 > You can read the book with others, assess each other and assess the groups and circles you move in.